Code-Institute-Submissions/Pitbull-Info-Page/README.md

 ## Screenshots of the Pitbull Information Page on varying devices.

-I used google dev tools to emualte different device screens to show responsive design of the website.
+I used google dev tools to emulate different device screens to show responsive design of the website.
 This responsive design was achieved through the use of media queries and using relative measurement units for the widith and height of elements on the page (vw and vh).
-Please see the pictures below for evidence of responsive design
+Please see the pictures below for evidence of responsive design.

 Laptop (Screen Size: 1440 x 1440px)